Skip to main content

 ASME standards are not available online.
 There are some ASME Standards in print in Barker Library (Click "Find it in the library/Request item" to see a list of standards).
 See the Standards Guide for more information on locating standards at MIT or to request a standard.

 ASME Boiler and Pressure Vessel Codes: Check Barton for availability.
 Search by "Call Number Begins With..." for TJ290 .A512 to see the sections and volumes.
+The latest edition of the code owned by MIT is from 2017.

 There are several places to check to locate ASME papers in the MIT Libraries.
 Where to look will be determined by the date of publication.
 Barker Library does NOT have all ASME papers.
 Look for individual paper numbers in a variety of locations to try to find them.